erf-model/ERF/Docs/sphinx_doc/theory/WindFarmModels.rst

 Generalized actuator disk model
 ===============================

 The generalized actuator model (GAD) based on blade element theory (`Mirocha et. al. 2014`_, see Chapter 3 of `Small Wind Turbines`_) is implemented.
-Similar to the simplified actuator disk model, GAD also models the wind turbine as a disk, but takes into account the details of the blade geometry (see :numref:`fig:GAD_Schematic`).
+Similar to the simplified actuator disk model, GAD also models the wind turbine as a disk, but takes into account the details of the blade geometry (see Fig. :numref:`fig:GAD_Schematic`).
 The forces on the blades in the x, y, z directions are computed, and that contributes to the source terms for the fluid momentum equations.
 The source terms in a mesh cell inside the actuator disk are given as:

 .. math::
    :label: GAD_source_terms